 "Mon Coeur"/"My Love" Do you see the big heart in the center?....

-Please forward this edition to a friend.
+Please forward this edition to a friend who loves French.

 Here is that honeycomb-turned-"lid" that I found in the pan, on top of the pure honey.
 Please put your honeycomb or beeswax project ideas (candles? furniture wax?) here, in the comments box.
 Jean-Marc is looking for things to do with beeswax and ways to use this precious natural "cake".
 Thanks!
 Flowers from Anne and Karen

 le samedi = Saturday

 le cadre = frame